shafeeshafee/microblog_EC2_deployment/README.md

 **Strengths:**

 - The system effectively deploys the application using a CI/CD pipeline with Jenkins, incorporates automated testing, and sets up monitoring with Prometheus and Grafana.
-- The process offers a comprehensive learning experience in setting up and managing infrastructure manually, deepening our understanding of deployment processes and tools.
+- The process offers a comprehensive learning experience in setting up and managing infrastructure manually, which helps us understand the deployment processes and tools.

 **Weaknesses:**

 - Manual server provisioning and configuration introduce complexities and are time-consuming.
 This approach increases the risk of human error and makes scaling difficult.
 - The current setup lacks mechanisms for automatic scaling to handle variable workloads, which could lead to performance issues under high traffic.
-- Without robust security measures, manually managed infrastructure can be vulnerable to misconfigurations and unauthorized access.
+- Without granular security measures, manually managed infrastructure can be vulnerable to misconfigurations and unauthorized access.
 - Resource contention!
 Hosting both Jenkins and the application on the same EC2 instance can lead to resource contention, affecting the performance and reliability of both services.

 So while the system serves its purpose and provides valuable hands-on experience, it falls short of being a "good system" in a production context.
 It lacks scalability, well-rounded security, and efficient resource management, which are good traits of a production-grade environment.